-Your appeal must include an essay explaining the reason(s) for the appeal and must be approved by your academic adviser and the Director of Academic Affairs.
+Your appeal must include an explanatory essay and be approved by your academic advisor and the Director of Academic Affairs.

 This form will indicate what the courses taken abroad will count as in terms of your degree plan.
 For example, a free elective, a Level 2 CAM course, or Physics II.

 Get permission to take a class at another college or university for transfer credit.
-You must complete this form BEFORE you enroll in the course by receiving permission from your adviser and obtaining equivalent course information from the corresponding the School of Engineering Department.
+You must complete this form BEFORE you enroll in the course by receiving permission from your advisor and obtaining equivalent course information from the corresponding School of Engineering Department.

 Enroll in MAINT-UY 4747 – Maintenance of Matriculation.
-If you have finished your courses, but still need time to complete other academic requirements, e.g., theses, projects, or incomplete grades, you may want to enroll in MAINT-UY 4747 – Maintenance of Matriculation in order to maintain your status as a matriculated student at the School of Engineering, which is required to graduate from the university.
+If you have finished your courses, but still need time to complete other academic requirements, e.g., theses, projects, or incomplete grades, you may want to enroll in MAINT-UY 4747 – Maintenance of Matriculation in order to maintain your status as a matriculated student, which is required to graduate from the university.
 To enroll, you will write an essay explaining why you were unable to complete your work in the time allotted.